Sherel Floranus

-Career
+Club career

 Floranus is a youth exponent from Sparta Rotterdam.
 He made his team debut on 21 August 2015 against FC Eindhoven starting in the first eleven and was replaced after 81 minutes by Denzel Dumfries.

+On 1 August 2023, Floranus signed a two-year contract with Almere City, freshly promoted to Eredivisie.

+On 26 August 2024, Floranus moved to PEC Zwolle on a three-season deal.

 International career

 Born in the Netherlands, Floranus is of Curaçaoan descent.
 He is a youth international for the Netherlands.
 In June 2021 He was called up to Curaçao's preliminary squad for the 2021 CONCACAF Gold Cup.